-The accompanying Schedules of Expenditures of Federal Awards and State Financial Assistance (the "Schedules") includes the federal and state award activity of Bergen Volunteer Medical Initiative, Inc. under programs of the federal and New Jersey state governments for the year ended December 31, 2022.
-The information in the Schedules are presented in accordance with the requirements of the Uniform Guidance and New Jersey Office of Management and Budget Circular Letter 15-08, Single Audit Policy for Recipients of Federal Grants, State Grants, and State Aid ("New Jersey OMB Circular Letter 15-08").
-Because the Schedules present only a selected portion of the operations of Bergen Volunteer Medical Initiative, Inc., it is not intended to and does not present the financial position, changes in net assets, or cash flows of Bergen Volunteer Medical Initiative, Inc.
+The accompanying Schedule of Expenditures of State Financial Assistance (the "Schedule") includes the state award activity of Bergen Volunteer Medical Initiative, Inc. under programs of the New Jersey state government for the year ended December 31, 2023.
+The information in the Schedule is presented in accordance with the requirements of the New Jersey Office of Management and Budget Circular Letter 15-08, Single Audit Policy for Recipients of Federal Grants, State Grants, and State Aid ("New Jersey OMB Circular Letter 15-08").
+Because the Schedule presents only a selected portion of the operations of Bergen Volunteer Medical Initiative, Inc., it is not intended to and does not present the financial position, changes in net assets, or cash flows of Bergen Volunteer Medical Initiative, Inc.